Interview with Anna Idza by Iva Kanceska 20/12/2010

 more than one person.

-Q: When did you first get interested in music?
+Q: When did you get interested in music?

 A: I started to play when I was 12 years old.